-The game in the park is recovering after years of poaching and human presence, with elephant, buffalo, giraffe and lion and a variety of antelope to be seen.
+The game in the park is recovering well after years of poaching and human presence, with African elephant, Cape buffalo, Masai giraffe and African lion, and a variety of antelope to be seen.

-You should see topi, Masai giraffe, zebra, hippo and crocodiles; elephant, eland, reedbuck and sable and roan antelope are among other mammals present.
-Leopard, spotted hyena, civet and cerval are present, but rarely observed.
+You should encounter Topi, Zebra, Hippo and Crocodiles; Eland, Reedbuck; Sable and Roan antelope are among other mammals present.
+Leopard, Spotted hyena, Civet and Serval are present, but less frequently observed.

-Exciting developments include the reintroduction of Lions - which in 2017 have bred in the park - and of a breeding nucleus of Black rhinos.
+Exciting developments include the reintroduction of Lions - which since 2017 have bred in the park - and of a breeding nucleus of critically endangered Black rhinoceros - these endeavours have been carefully managed by among other entities, African Parks.

 Akagera cannot boast of high game densities at present, but the compensation is that this is a reserve you can explore for hours without encountering another soul.

-You can visit Akagera National Park on a day-trip from Kigali, the drive takes about two hours on a pretty good road, but it is preferable to overnight at Akagera Game Lodge.
+You can visit Akagera National Park on a day-trip from Kigali, the drive takes about two hours on a pretty good road, but it is preferable to overnight at one of the camps we have included in our website.
 Then you have time to explore different habitats, take a boat trip on Lake Ihema and enjoy being off the beaten track.

 If you are considering whether or not to visit Akagera National Park, we suggest you read about it in the Bradt Travel Guide to Rwanda.
 The writer is eloquent on both the park's conservation role, and its place in Rwanda's peaceful development.